 a woman born on or after 6 April 1953

-and, normally, have at least 10 years qualifying years on your National Insurance record.
+and, normally, have at least 10 qualifying years on your National Insurance record.

 If you do not know what your State Pension age is you can use the State Pension age calculator to find this out.